produce roots

 Gardener's Network: How to Grow Caladium Flowering Bulbs / Tuberous Roots

-... the roots produced by their plants are smaller, and turn to commercial growers who know how to produce the biggest roots for the best plants.
-How to Grow: It's best to give your Caladiums a head ... keep the soil moist.
-The plant needs warm soil to sprout.
-If planting as an indoor houseplant, plant roots directly into the container they will grow in.
-Tip: To promote more leaves, remove the largest bud ...
+... produce the largest plants.
+Many people prefer to start with new roots each year.
+Many home gardeners find the roots produced by their plants are smaller, and turn to commercial growers who know how to produce the biggest roots for the best plants.
+How to Grow: It's best to give your Caladiums a head start.
+Roots ...

 gardenersnet.com